jameslovallo/ardi/demos/gauge.md

 # Gauge

-This component demonstrates how to use state management and Ardi's `intersect` helper apply animations when an element is scrolled into view.
+This component demonstrates how to use state management and Ardi's `intersect` helper to apply animations when an element is scrolled into view.

 <script src="/components/gauge.js" type="module"></script>